luisdavidortizr/ArtGallery/README.md

     - Copy over the function
     - Export the function
 - Now we can import this middleware in any router as needed
-- Apply the same functionality for Course
+- Apply the same functionality for Author
-    - Routes/Course.js
+    - Routes/Author.js
-    - Inject authentication middleware function in GET and POST handlers for '/Courses/Add'
+    - Inject authentication middleware function in GET and POST handlers for '/Authors/Add'

 ### Part 3 Implementing GitHub authentication

 - Open a browser and navigate to https://github.com/settings/applications/new
-    - Application name should be COMP2068 Student Tracker
+    - Application name should be COMP2068 Artwork Tracker
     - Homepage URL is http://localhost:3000
     - Authorization callback URL is http://localhost:3000/github/callback this URL needs to change when deploying to Render or Azure
     - Generate the clientId and clientSecret values and copy them over to your .env file